jakeatmsft/personalizer_api_lab/README.md

 <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.png"/>
 </a>

-This template deploys a Cognitive Services Computer Vision API.
+This template deploys a Cognitive Services Personalization Service API.
 In the outputs section it will show the Keys and the Endpoint.